Image

 What Is Treaty 8?

 The Treaty was negotiated between representatives of the Canadian government and Indigenous Nations.
-This resulted in a formal agreement on June 21, 1899 between First Nations of Northern Alberta, Northwestern Saskatchewan, the Southwest portion of the Northwest Territories, and the Crown, with additional agreement with the Nations of Northeast British Columbia following after.
+This resulted in a formal agreement on June 21, 1899 between First Nations of Northern Alberta, Northwestern Saskatchewan, the Southwest portion of the Northwest Territories, and the Crown, followed by additional agreements with the Nations of Northeast British Columbia.
+Treaty 8 sets out continuing rights and obligations on all sides, based upon principles of law, respect, honesty and acceptance.

 For more information about Treaty 8, visit the Treaty 8 Tribal Association website.